 To reschedule, cancel, or transfer find full details (contact information, deadlines, fees, and requests forms) in the CRC Certification Handbook.

-If a candidate will be unable to keep his/her exam appointment due to an emergency situation that arises within five (5) days prior to his/her exam date, the candidate is required to submit an Emergency Cancellation Form and official documentation to the Academy at firstname.lastname@example.org.
+If a candidate will be unable to keep his/her exam appointment due to an emergency situation that arises within five (5) days prior to his/her exam date, the candidate is required to submit an Emergency Cancellation Form and official documentation to ACRP at email@example.com.
 This information must be received up to seven (7) calendar days after the candidate’s scheduled exam date.
 The following situations will be considered with documentation:

 There are strict requirements for arrival, identification, available resources, exam security, and behavior during the exam.
 It is the exam candidate’s responsibility to be aware of the test center regulations and required behavior.